-However sometimes it can be faster for a manager to quickly assign a common goal to multiple team members, perhaps even making any post bulk assigning edits to tailor the "shared" goal to each report's responsibilities. "bulk assigning" in Small Improvements, is Cloning.
+However sometimes it can be faster for a manager to quickly assign a common goal to multiple team members, perhaps even making edits after bulk assigning, to tailor the "shared" goal to each report's responsibilities.
+"Bulk assigning" in Small Improvements, is Cloning.

 Article Quick Links